danilondonusma/Strikezone_betsonline/README.md

 <img width="1286" height="713" alt="image" src="https://github.com/user-attachments/assets/2766b3e6-f9f7-4b51-a63c-5e372fed8b63" />

 - **Average bet ticket:** **COP 2.51M** — 50x above the Colombian market average (COP 50,000)
-- **Football drives the highest volume** but also the highest losses for the house.
 - **Liga BetPlay is the only competition** where the house maintains a positive edge.
 - **Resultado Exacto and Ambos Anotan concentrate the highest wagered volume**.
 - **Market type distribution is nearly uniform across all 5 types (~20% each)**.